tmpfs/prism/README.md

 }
 ```

-The process for the `mapStyleToComponent` functionality is *subtractive* by default, if you route a property to a component style it is no longer included in the primary `style` object.
+The `mapStyleToComponent` functionality is *subtractive* by default, if you route a property to a component style it is no longer included in the primary `style` object.
 This is normally what you want to prevent properties like `color` from triggering an error on non-text components.

 Except sometimes you may wish to route properties to a child component style but also include them in the primary computed `style`, to do so you can use the `style` array to force inclusion of properties.